mlflow/mlflow/docs/source/quickstart.rst

 - An **MLModel** file in YAML format specifying the model's **flavor** (or **flavors**), dependencies, signature (if supplied), and important metadata;
 - The various files required by the model's flavor(s) to instantiate the model.
 This will often be a serialized Python object;
 - Files necessary for recreating the model's runtime environment (for instance, a **conda.yaml** file); and
-- Optionally, an input sample
+- Optionally, an input example

 When using autologging, MLflow will automatically log the run's model.
 You can also log a model manually by calling ``mlflow.{library_module_name}.log_model``.
 In addition, if you wish to load the model soon, it may be convenient to output the run's ID directly to the console.
 For that, you'll need the object of type ``mlflow.ActiveRun`` for the current run.
 You get that object by wrapping all of your logging code in a ``with mlflow.start_run() as run:`` block.
 For example: